-We explore one of Australia’s most spectacular World Heritage Areas in the Cradle Mountain - Lake St Clair National Park while trekking the world famous Overland Track.
-Each night is spent in the comfort of the only private hut accommodation along the trail.
-Our guides will prepare an inspired 3 course dinner each night while you sit back and relax with a glass of Tasmanian wine.
+We explore one of Australia’s most spectacular World Heritage Areas, as we trek the the world famous Overland Track in Cradle Mountain-Lake St Clair National Park.
+You will spend each night in the comfort of the only private hut accommodation along the trail.
+Our guides will prepare an inspired, three-course dinners each night, while you sit back and relax with a glass of Tasmanian wine.

 What we have to offer...

 Our Cradle Mountain Huts guides are often thought of as our most outstanding asset.
-They are passionate, educated, great interpreters and cooks all rolled into one.
+Our guides are passionate outdoor enthusiasts, educated interpreters and fantastic cooks all rolled into one.
 Feedback regarding our guides is invariably positive.

-Walking independently can be very enjoyable but you can miss out on so much of the “inside information” along the way.
-Through the guides’ interpretation you can learn about the flora, fauna and local history.
-And rather than carrying and cooking all your food, what is more relaxing than sitting back at the end of the day while your guides cook up a 3 course feast which can be enjoyed with a selection of Tasmanian wine.
+Walking independently can be very enjoyable, but you can miss out on so much of the 'inside information' along the way.
+Through your guides’ interpretation, you can learn about the flora, fauna and local history of this awe-inspiring wilderness.
+And rather than carrying and cooking all of your food, what could be more relaxing than sitting back at the end of the day, while your guides cook up a three-course feast that you can enjoy with a selection of Tasmanian wines?

-We want you to have the best possible walk and this involves having practices in place regarding safety management.
-The Cradle Mountain - Lake St Clair National Park is remote and we ensure our guides are trained in accident prevention and incident management.
-In the unlikely event that someone is injured (this can be as simple as a sprained ankle) all our guides are trained in first aid and carry appropriate communications to ensure that should it be required, help is only a call away.
+We want you to have the best possible walk, and this involves having practices in place regarding safety management.
+The Cradle Mountain-Lake St Clair National Park is remote, and we ensure our guides are trained in accident prevention and incident management.
+In the unlikely event that someone is injured (this can be as simple as a sprained ankle), all of our guides are trained in first aid and carry appropriate communications equipment to ensure that, should it be required, help is only a call away.